What is Arts Management?

 A Curriculum With Room to Explore

-A Perfect Campus
+A Collaborative Campus

 Our campus is home to four conservatories that serve as a professional training ground for artists in the visual, performing, and theatre arts.
 The arts scene here always buzzes with performances and creatives looking to collaborate.
 You’ll find opportunities right on campus to put your education in action.